jmxpearson/VinDsl.jl/doc/internals.rst

 but providing an entire computer algebra system is beyond the scope of the project, and it's unclear at present how much functionality will be supported.
 The details are in ``dsl.jl`` and involve the ``_simplify*`` functions that manipulate the AST.
 As always the tests (``expressiontests.jl``) are currently the best documentation for what works and what doesn't.

+.. [#] This definition may be disastrous for performance, though, and is subject to change.
+Cf. `here <https://github.com/jmxpearson/VinDsl.jl/issues/3>`_.
-..
-[1] Note that ``@simplify`` assumes that nodes are independent, so that expectations of products are products of expectations.
+.. [#] Note that ``@simplify`` assumes that nodes are independent, so that expectations of products are products of expectations.

 Models
 ------